HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-3 Understanding bands.md

 ### Section 3.3: Understanding Amateur Radio Bands

 Now that we understand what the electromagnetic spectrum is, let's focus specifically on the portions allocated to amateur radio operators.
-The frequencies we have been assied are not arbitrary - they're carefully allocated to provide a variety of propagation characteristics and capabilities.
+The frequencies we have been assigned are not arbitrary - they're carefully allocated to provide a variety of propagation characteristics and capabilities.

 #### The Amateur Radio Band Plan